ntgussoni/blitz-guard/docs/docs/secure-your-endpoints.md

 ---
 id: secure-your-endpoints
-title: Secure your endpoints
+title: How to secure your endpoints
-sidebar_label: Secure your endpoints
+sidebar_label: How to secure your endpoints
 slug: /secure-your-endpoints
 ---